4.0 FACULTY DEVELOPMENT AND WORKING CONDITIONS

 4.1.2 Faculty Exchanges

-Faculty may participate in national or international exchanges with the approval of their department chairs and the VCAA.
-Information about faculty exchange opportunities is available from the Office of Academic Affairs.
+Faculty may participate in national or international exchanges with the approval of their department chairs and the Provost and VCAA.
+Information about faculty exchange opportunities is available from the Study Abroad Office.

 4.1.3 Institutional Grants (see Section 6.5)